endlos99/xdt99/doc/MANUAL.md

 memory expansion, as the program code is stored entirely inside the cartridge ROM.

-Generating cartridge images with option `-c` is recommended only for very simple programs, since the capabilities of the generated GPL header are limited, and the resulting `.rpk` file can only be used for MAME.

-A more general approach is to write the GPL header yourself and then to assemble the program with the binary option `-b`.
+Images generated by `-c` can only be used for MAME.
+For other emulators or for real iron we might want to use the _binary option_ `-b`.

     $ xas99.py -R -b ascart_hdr.asm

 The resulting binary file `ascart_hdr.bin` corresponds to an "executable" on other platforms and contains only machine code, without any headers or padding.
-It can be used as cartridge file for Classic 99, or put on a multi-cart or Flash cart such as the FlashROM or the [FinalGROM][6].
+It can be used as cartridge file for Classic 99 or put on a multi-cart or Flash cart such as the FlashROM or the [FinalGROM][6].

 The `-b` option is not limited to cartridges.
-We can also use it to create DSRs, or code we want to load dynamically into memory, e.g., by DSR opcode 5.
+We can also use it to create DSRs or code we want to load dynamically into memory, e.g., by DSR opcode 5.
 We can put the binaries in an EPROM, or store them in a microcontroller or FPGA.
 As such, binary is arguably the simplest, but also the most versatile format.

 #### E/A Utility Functions